 The Offbeat market, summed up #Community Management August 16 | Ariel Meadow Stallings offbeatariel Courtesy of Alexandra Dal This web comic by Alexandra Dal pretty much summarizes a large chunk of the Offbeat Empire's readership — I love my special snowflakes, because I totally am one.
 As I wrote last year in my post, Are Offbeat weddings trendy?: We are all sheeple The trend-averse reactive response — I totally get it.
 It doesn't always feel good to feel like a sheep.
 We're all special snowflakes, aren't we?
 Yes, we're all snowflakes — exactly the same in our perceptions of our somehow-differentness.
 The truly amazing book/photo project Exactitudes pretty much nailed that discussion for me.
 Back in 2004, I was flipping through the book, laughing at all the "we're all different in the same way!" studies of sheeple, and then I came to this page: The description of the set read, in its charming ESL poetry: Children of the flouro force, creative DIY girls, running up hip outfits, spontaneous fruits in the chill-out room, spaced out on laughing gas.
 I blinked.
 I stammered.
 This identity that I had worked so hard for, that I had molded and carefully tended like a bonsai tree, that I thought of as truly ME — it was summed up by some photographers in Rotterdam, describing a bunch of girls who had tended their own careful bonsai trees.
 These weren't my people — these were people on the other side of the planet doing the EXACT SAME FUCKING THING AS ME!
 I was in my late-20s when I had this realization: we're all sheep in some form or another.
 We are social creatures, and we are navigating through our lives in proximity to each other, and this proximity translates into cultural trends.
 It's not a bad thing.
 I swear.
 Not if you're awake about it, and aware of the influences around you.
 One old raver friend summarized this as "scene not herd."
 It's not a bad thing to be part of a scene or trend — you just need to be self-aware enough to recognize it and examine it to make sure it's what you really want.
 You can't fall asleep at the wheel, but you don't have to pull over and get out of the car.
 Read the full Are Offbeat weddings trendy? post if you haven't.
 It's an oldie but a goodie.
 (Comic found ᔥKate Or Die) Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Offbeat Bride at Wedding MBA conference in Las Vegas, October 2012 (+registration discount) NEXT Our favorite comments this week: waffles, "wife-things" super rings, and Boomerang Toggle comments [ 5 ] Have to admit, the first time I heard about Exactitudes, I was strangely proud that I didn't fit in to any of the categories!
 Really, they just had forgotten the 'geeky girl who doesn't really care about appearance'.
 However, I do think it's maybe a coping mechanism – you never really felt like you fit in, so therefore you're a special snowflake!
 2 agree Reply Exactly that!
 As I said in the post, "Yes, we're all snowflakes — exactly the same in our perceptions of our somehow-differentness."
 4 agree Reply Hey Ariel!
 I'm actually at alexandradal.tumblr.com — Kate Or Die is a completely different person/site, though we are both female cartoonists.
 1 agrees Reply Hi, Alexandra!
 I know you and Kate aren't the same person — She's listed as (ᔥKate Or Die) in this post as a way of showing that I found your site via her's.
 More about that squiggly line over here: http://www.curatorscode.org/ That said, I can see how the placement of her name could be confusing, so I've moved it.
 But don't you worry, I'm VERY clear that you're not the same person!
 Reply D'oh, that's what happens when I read without my glasses – I'm just used to being mixed up with Kate Leth lately and the placement threw me off.
 Thanks!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.